GMC Canyon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average auto insurance rates for a GMC Canyon are $998 annually for full coverage insurance.
-Comprehensive insurance costs around $156 each year, collision costs $210, and liability is estimated at $474.
-Buying just liability costs approximately $522 a year, with insurance for high-risk drivers costing $2,148 or more.
-Teen drivers receive the highest rates at $4,040 a year or more.
+Average insurance prices for a GMC Canyon are $998 every 12 months for full coverage.
+Comprehensive insurance costs an estimated $156, collision costs $210, and liability insurance is $474.
+Buying just liability costs around $522 a year, with insurance for high-risk drivers costing $2,148 or more.
+16-year-old drivers receive the highest rates at $4,040 a year or more.

 Average premium for full coverage: $998

-Rate estimates include $500 physical damage insurance deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all 50 states and Canyon models.
+These estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all states and for all Canyon models.

 Price Range by Coverage and Risk

-For the average 40-year-old driver, prices range go from as cheap as $522 for liability-only coverage to a high rate of $2,148 for a driver that may need high-risk insurance.
+For the normal driver, prices range go from the cheapest price of $522 for liability-only coverage to the much higher price of $2,148 for a high-risk insurance policy.

 Price Range by Location